kent-rasmussen/azt/INSTALL.md

 # TL;DR
 You need Python 3+ to run A→Z+T. If you need to install it, you can find it [here](https://python.org).

 Download this repository, and run `python main.py`.
-Your python 3+ executable may be called `python3`.
+Your python 3+ executable may be called `python3`, i.e., run `python3 main.py`.
 # Dependencies
 * [pyaudio](https://pypi.org/project/PyAudio/): run `python -m pip install pyaudio` to install
 ## Installation on Microsoft Windows